Android Recycle Bin - How to Restore Deleted Files from Android

 Part 1.
 Recover deleted files with dr.fone toolkit - Android Data Recovery

-dr.fone - Recover (Android) has the highest recovery rate in the Android date-retrieval business.
+dr.fone - Data Recovery (Android) has the highest recovery rate in the Android date-retrieval business.
 It can recover data from a lot of other scenarios as well:

 - Data that has been lost from a factory restore.